Samuel A. Simon

-Samuel A. Simon is an American playwright and performer and author, and leading national advocate and author for consumer protection and social justice movements.
+Samuel A. Simon is an American playwright and performer and author, and leading national advocate for consumer protection and social justice movements.

 Career

 Early years

-Simon grew up in El Paso, Texas; he attended Mesita Elementary School, and in 1963 graduated from El Paso High School.
-He went on to graduate from the University of Texas at El Paso, and received a J.D. degree from the University of Texas Law School in Austin.
+Simon grew up in El Paso, Texas; he attended Mesita Elementary School and in 1963 graduated from El Paso High School.
+He went on to graduate from the University of Texas at El Paso and received a J.D. degree from the University of Texas Law School in Austin.

 Consumer advocacy

 At age 25, he became a founding member of Nader's Raiders, a high-profile public interest and advocacy group spearheaded by Ralph Nader which critically examined the Federal Trade Commission.
-As a result of the group's work, the FTC reformed and toughened its consumer protection and anti-trust enforcement.
+As a result of the group's work, the FTC reformed and toughened its consumer protection and antitrust enforcement.